dobin/RedEdr/README.md

 RedEdr will observe one process, and identify malicious patterns.
 A normal EDR will observe all processes, and identify malicious processes.

+It generates JSON files like [this](https://github.com/dobin/RedEdr/tree/master/Data) collecting all telemetry of some C2.

 ## Implemented Telemetry Consumers

 * ETW
   * Microsoft-Windows-Kernel-Process
+  * Microsoft-Windows-Kernel-Audit-API-Calls
   * Microsoft-Windows-Security-Auditing
     * needs SYSTEM
-    * restrictions apply, group policy
+    * restrictions apply, configure group policy
   * And defender
     * Microsoft-Antimalware-Engine
     * Microsoft-Antimalware-RTP